SFrijters/DLBC/README.md

 Multidimensional arrays have been added using a fork of Denis Shelomovskij's [Unstandard library](https://bitbucket.org/SFrijters/unstandard).
 Compared to upstream, some modules that are not used by DLBC have been removed, and support for addressing the array by a fixed-length array have been added.
 Ideally, this dependency will be removed in favour of an ndslice implementation in the standard library.

-Documentation is generated using DDoc and Jakob Ovrum's [bootDoc](http://github.com/JakobOvrum/bootDoc).

 ### Code quality

 Continuous integration testing using [Travis CI](https://travis-ci.org/SFrijters/DLBC) is achieved by a small custom Python framework with a JSON test specification.
 PDF documentation on the testing framework can be generated: